Who Am I

 This is called in treatment "taking the cold hard look in the mirror".
 Many people try and fail because the hardest thing one will ever do is to face themselves, and take responsibility for their life.
 It is far, far easier to blame all of ones shortcomings and failures on someone or something else.

 Especially when you have people in authority telling you that that's ok.
 It is not ok.
-Its incredibly self destructive.
+Its incredibly self-destructive to ones self image whether they realize it or not.

 You do not have to have been an addict either, this is simply a great example of how I think.
 It is also the path I walked during my own struggles with drugs and alcohol so I am speaking from experience.